w3c/wai-statements/README.md

 ### Tools to use when translating

-The markdown files used for translation are very sensitive to things like indentation, comma's, quotes and special characters.
+The markdown files used for translation are very sensitive to indentation, comma's, quotes and special characters.
 When translating we reccommend you use a simple text editor and not a document editor like Microsoft Word, which has a tendency to change quotes and indentation.

 You could use a simple text editor (like TextEdit on Mac or Notepad on Windows).